syncfusion-content/flutter-docs/Flutter/treemap/accessibility.md

 ## Easily touch targets

-The [`SfTreemap`](https://pub.dev/documentation/syncfusion_flutter_treemap/latest/treemap/SfTreemap-class.html) has touch target as 48 * 48 as per the standard.
+The [`SfTreemap`](https://pub.dev/documentation/syncfusion_flutter_treemap/latest/treemap/SfTreemap-class.html) has touch target as 48 * 48 as per the standard for all the elements.